pratiqdev/nestore-beta/README.md

 # Getting Started

+## Installation

-Install using a package manager like npm or yarn, or import from a cdn:
+Install using your preferred package manager, or import from a cdn:

 ```bash
 yarn add nestore